machinekoder/pickit-docs/docs/support/pickit-system-software-upgrades.rst

-.. warning:: Note that for Pickit versions < 2.1.2, the web interface can show the error message **ERROR: Something went wrong during upgrading** although the upgrade process is still running fine.
+.. warning:: Note that for Pickit versions < 2.1.2, the web interface can show the error message **ERROR: Something went wrong during upgrading** although the upgrade process is still running without problems.

-  If you see this message, **DO NOT REBOOT THE PICKIT SYSTEM YOURSELF AND WAIT FOR IT TO REBOOT AUTOMATICALLY**.
-Once the Pickit system rebooted, the web interface will also automatically refresh and show the newest version.
+  If you see this message, **DO NOT REBOOT THE PICKIT SYSTEM YOURSELF**.
+Instead **WAIT FOR IT TO REBOOT AUTOMATICALLY**.
+After the reboot, the web interface will refresh automatically and show the newest version.

-  In the exceptional case that the Pickit system does not reboot itself within 15 minutes after starting the upgrade, please contact support@pickit3d.com
+  In the exceptional case where the Pickit system does not reboot within 15 minutes after starting the upgrade, please contact **support@pickit3d.com**.